achille-roussel/nanomsgxx/polling.md

 else in the program.
 Based on the use case one may find useful to use one version or the other.

-The vector returned by **nnxx::poll** has its entries set with whatever events have been found on the sockets, the entries then should be iterated and checked to verify which events are available for which socket.
+The vector returned by [nnxx::poll](api/nnxx/poll.html) has its entries set with whatever events have been found on the sockets, the entries then should be iterated and checked to verify which events are available for which socket.
-nanomsgxx comes with two useful functions, **nnxx::recv_ready** and **nnxx::send_ready**, that return iterable objects that will filter entries that were makred by **nnxx::poll** as ready for receiving or sending messages.
+nanomsgxx comes with two useful functions, [nnxx::recv_ready](api/nnxx/recv_ready) and [nnxx::send_ready](api/nnxx/send_ready), that return iterable objects that will filter entries that were makred by [nnxx::poll](api/nnxx/poll.html) as ready for receiving or sending messages.
 Here's an usage example:

 ```c++